Cello Concerto (Dvořák): The work

+The final movement is formally a rondo.
+It opens with the horn playing the main theme quietly.
+A gradual crescendo leads into a dramatic woodwinds and strings section.
+The solo cello enters by playing the march-like main theme.
+After a brief tutti section, the cello enters with a somber melody that dissolves into joyous quintuplets in D major.
+The somber melody returns after a brief tutti section, but this time, the cello takes the orchestra into G major, with an energy reminiscent of the second movement, before hesitantly transitioning to B major, where it first has a duet with the concertmaster, followed by restatements of the theme in B major.
+The movement slowly dies away (featuring a reference to the first theme of the first movement in the woodwinds) until the orchestra, spurred by the solo cello, provides an exciting and vigorous conclusion.

 Dvořák's friend and mentor Johannes Brahms had written a double concerto for violin and cello in 1887, eight years before Dvořák's cello concerto.
 He corrected the proofs of Dvořák's concerto for the composer and hence he knew the work intimately from the score.
 In 1896, Robert Hausmann had played it at his home with Brahms' piano accompaniment, and Brahms is reported as saying: "If I had known that it was possible to compose such a concerto for the cello, I would have tried it myself!"
 On 7 March 1897, Brahms heard Hugo Becker's performance of the piece in a concert of the Vienna Philharmonic, and he said to his friend Gänsbacher before the concert: "Today you will hear a real piece, a male piece!"

 Dvořák's original score, before he accepted a few of the numerous changes suggested by Hanuš Wihan, has been described as "much more musical", and this version has been performed from time to time.
 Some of Dvořák's music written in America, such as the American String Quartet, written in Spillville, Iowa, and the New World Symphony, was notably influenced by the American environment, specifically pentatonic scales used in African-American and Native American music.
 For the Cello Concerto such influence is less clear.
 One author suggests that there was little American influence on the concerto.
 Another author tells a story that one day when Dvořák was in New York but not at the Conservatory, said to be ill, a visitor to his home found him there composing.
 "His only illness was a fever of composition ...
 The remains of many past meals were strewn around the room, where he had been barricaded, probably for several days."
 Although the time is not specified, it might be understandable that in the later part of his sojourn at the Conservatory, when his salary had been cut and still not paid regularly, Dvořák could have felt less obligation to his duties.